felix-rabe/kirby-pure-stats/README.md

 On each page visit, it stores the page identifier and the date in a local SQLite database and visualizes this data in the Kirby Panel.

 No IPs.
+No cookies.
+No referrers.
+No identification.
+No visitor profiles.
 No campaigns.
 No funnels.
 No bot filtering.
-No cookies.
-No identification.
-Pure stats.
+**Pure stats.**

+## Panel Preview

 ![Kirby Pure Stats Panel](assets/pure-stats-panel.png)